Bay County Jail Information

 Can I contact an inmate?

 You may contact an inmate only in letter form or through a scheduled visit.
 Inmates are not allowed to receive incoming phone calls.
-All incoming packages and letters are checked for contraband.
-You may send a letter to a prisoner by addressing it in his/her name at:
+You may send a letter in a plain white envelope to a prisoner by addressing it

 [Inmate's Name]